mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 ## Association

-An Association is a container for all the state necessary for a local endpoint to communicate with a remote endpoint in an explicitly multipath environment.
+An Association is a container for all the state necessary for a local endpoint to communicate with a remote endpoint.
+It contains a set of zero or more currently active  Paths, which encapsulate per-endpoint-pair ephemeral state;
-It contains a set of Paths, a remote endpoint identity (allowing authentication of that endpoint), a local endpoint identity (allowing the local endpoint to authenticate itself to remotes), and any persistent cryptographic state for the communication to the remote endpoint.
-An Association may have one or more Streams active at any given time.
+a Remote and a Local, which encapsulate identity and durable cryptographic parameters for each endpoint; and any persistent cryptographic state for the communication to the remote endpoint (e.g. parameters for fast resumption of a cryptographic protocol session).

+An Association with at least one active Path may have one or more Streams active at any given time.
 Objects are sent to Associations, as well.

 Note that, in contrast to current SOCK_STREAM sockets, Associations are meant to be relatively long-lived.
 The lifetime of an Association is not bound to